ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 ##### `nats` Package

 - Added data binding support for `nats` clients and services
-- Added code-actions to generate `nats:Service` template
+- Added code-actions to generate a `nats:Service` template

 #### Improvements